FireStackDev/100-days-leetcode/README.md

 ## ⭐️ Support & Contribution

-This is a personal learning challenge, but you're welcome to:
+This repository is intended for **learning and self-improvement** through consistent DSA practice.
+You're welcome to:

-- ⭐️ Star the repo to show support
+- ⭐️ **Star** this repo to bookmark or support the challenge
-- 🍴 Fork and start your own journey!
+- 🍴 **Fork** to start your own 100 Days of LeetCode journey
+- 🛠️ **Adapt** the scoring rules or format to suit your workflow
-- 📥 Create issues for feedback or suggestions
+- 💬 **Create issues** for feedback, corrections, or discussion

+> ⚠️ **Note:** These solutions are shared for educational purposes only.
+> Please **do not copy-paste** them into coding assessments, interviews, or coursework.
+> Instead, use them to learn patterns, compare logic, and improve your own approach.

+If you're preparing seriously, try solving problems first **without looking at code**, then come back to review and compare.

+Let’s learn better — not just faster. 💡